opencasestudies/ocs-bp-rural-and-urban-obesity/README.md

 <u>**Statistical Learning Objectives:**</u>

 1. Familiarity with the use of Quantile-Quantile plots to assess normality.
 2. Define and understand the utility of alpha and the p value.
 3. Describe the difference between nonparametric and parametric tests.
 4. Be able to identify paired data.
-5. Implementation of a
+5. Implementation of a paired *t*-test.
-    <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5579465/" target="_blank">Paired <span class="math inline"><em>t</em></span>-test</a>.
-6. Interpretation of a
+6. Interpretation of a paired *t*-test.
-    <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5579465/" target="_blank">Paired <span class="math inline"><em>t</em></span>-test</a>.
-7. Implementation of a
+7. Implementation of a Wilcoxon signed-rank test.
-    <a href="http://www.biostathandbook.com/wilcoxonsignedrank.html" target="_blank">Wilcoxon signed-rank test</a>
-    8.Interpretation of a
+    8.Interpretation of a Wilcoxon signed-rank test.
-    <a href="http://www.biostathandbook.com/wilcoxonsignedrank.html" target="_blank">Wilcoxon signed-rank test</a>
 8. Understanding of the need for multiple testing correction.

 ### Analysis